KaydenLiss/all-of-time-and-space/README.md

 The website should now be running under http://localhost:1313/.

+### Installation on Windows

+If this is the only Hugo Project you plan on running locally, the quickest way to get started is to download the latest release on https://github.com/gohugoio/hugo/releases and put it in the root folder of the project.

 ## Create a new post

 1. Navigate to the project via command line (Eingabeaufforderung) using cd